xshapira/prettier-linting/docs/user-guide/es6-environment.md

 npm install --save-dev eslint-config-prettier
 ```

-Once you've installed the npm package `eslint-config-prettier`, you'll need to add `"prettier"` last in the `extend` property of the [ESLint configuration file](#eslint-configuration-file) to override any conflicting rules set by `eslint-config-standard`.
+Once you've installed the npm package `eslint-config-prettier`, you'll need to add `"prettier"` last in the `"extend"` property of the [ESLint configuration file](#eslint-configuration-file) to override any conflicting rules set by `eslint-config-standard`.

 ```json
 {